morn1n9st4r/bookswarehouse/README.md

 # Limitations and Future work

-In current state project is proof-of-concept and several aspects can be improved:

-1. When parsing any type of page, check whether it is already in the database to prevent it from parsing.
-2. OR, implement SCD type 2 to store historical data to track changes in page activity.
+The book warehouse project, in its current state, serves as a proof-of-concept for data extraction and analysis from LiveLib.
+However, there are several limitations that can be addressed in future work to further improve its capabilities.

+Firstly, one improvement that can be made is to check whether any type of page has already been parsed and stored in the database.
+This would prevent the system from unnecessarily parsing the same page multiple times, saving valuable computational resources and time.

+Alternatively, the implementation of a Slowly Changing Dimension (SCD) type 2 would allow for the tracking of changes in page activity over time, which would provide valuable insights into the trends and patterns in the data.

-3. Add different parser to make DB more complex and populated (LiveLib has "Reviews", "Quotes" and "Selections" pages that could be used and tables or dimentions for Books)
+Another avenue for future work would be to add different parsers to make the database more complex and populated.
+For example, LiveLib has additional pages such as "Reviews", "Quotes", and "Selections" that could be used to create tables or dimensions for Books.
+This would provide a more comprehensive view of the data and enhance the system's ability to perform downstream tasks, such as creating dashboards and developing recommender systems.

+Overall, while the book warehouse project represents an excellent starting point, there are several areas for future work that can be explored to enhance its capabilities and ensure that it remains a valuable tool for data extraction and analysis from LiveLib.